mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 ## Time Sharing Systems

 Brooks lists a breakthrough from the 70s that were timesharing machines.
 We currently have near-infinite virtualization, load balancers, and scalability accessible to everyone.
-But this does not mean that we have found the silver bullet.
+But this doesn't mean that we have found the silver bullet.

 ## Unified program environments